cometbft/cometbft/spec/abci/abci++_methods.md

         * modify transactions (e.g. aggregate them).
 As explained above, this compromises client traceability, unless it is implemented at the Application level.
         * reorder transactions - the Application reorders transactions in the list
+    * the Application MAY use the vote extensions in the commit info to modify the proposal, in which case it suggested that extensions are validated in the same maner as done in `VerifyVoteExtension`, since extensions of votes included in the commit info after the minimum of +2/3 had been reached, have not been verified.
 4. The Application includes the transaction list (whether modified or not) in the return parameters (see the rules in section _Usage_), and returns from the call.
 5. _p_ uses the (possibly) modified block as _p_'s proposal in round _r_, height _h_.